GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Test OpenAI Branch Naming
+        # Project Plan: Test Cursor Branch Naming

 ## Overview
-The objective of this project is to test and validate the branch naming conventions used in OpenAI's version control system.
-This involves ensuring that branch names are consistent, descriptive, and adhere to the established guidelines.
-The project will also include the development of automated checks to enforce these naming conventions.
+The objective of this project is to implement and test a new branch naming convention for the Cursor project.
+This involves setting up a system to automatically enforce branch naming rules, ensuring consistency and clarity in the development workflow.

 ## Definition of Done
 - [ ] All acceptance criteria met